Tropical convexity over max-min semiring: Description of semispaces

 For all $C\subseteq \mmset^d$ max-min convex and any $p\in \mmset^d \setminus C$, there exists a semispace $S_i(p)$ such that $C\subseteq S_i(p)$ and $p\not \in S_i(p)$. \end{theorem}

 The complement of a semispace $S_i(p)$ is denoted by $\complement S_i(p)$.
 These complements are also called {\em sectors}, in analogy with the max-plus convexity.

-The lemma below follows from the abstract definition of the semispaces and it is our main tool in extending Carathe\'odory theorem and its colorful versions to the max-min setup.
+The lemma below follows from the abstract definition of the semispaces and it is our main tool in extending Carath\'eodory theorem and its colorful versions to the max-min setup.
 As only a finite number of semispaces at a given point exist, the max-min convexity can be regarded as a multiorder convexity~\cite{NS-08I,NS-08II}.

 \begin{lemma}[Multiorder principle] Let $X\subseteq \mmset^d$ and $p\in \mmset^d$.
 Then the following statements are equivalent: \begin{enumerate} \item[(i)] $p\in \conv(X)$; \item[(ii)] for all $i\in I(p),$ there exists $x^i\in X$ such that $x^i\in \complement S_i(p)$. \end{enumerate} \end{lemma}